mmuellersoppart/known-knowledge/README.md

 }
 ```

+##### Additional idea or group information

+Additional information can be added to ideas or groups that help help get the information in a person’s brain.

+Here are the possible community created add-ons (they’ll just be links to other websites at the start).
+* `Explanations` that seek to explain the idea fully.
+* `Exercises` are a bunch of problems that help teach the concept.
+* `Tests` maybe submitted so that we can measure the efficacy of the explanations and exercises.

 ### Groups and Ideas in action

 If I want to store what I just covered in a Knowledge Tree, I have a lot of ways of going about it.
 The simplest thing I could do would be to just put it all in a single idea called Known Knowledge Proposal.
-The text here would be the `explanation` and it could be possibly one of many.
-If this was something I expected people to learn, I could provide a few `exercise`s like notecards or interactive demos.
+The text here would be the explanation and it could be possibly one of many.
+If this was something I expected people to learn, I could provide a few exercises like notecards or an interactive demo.

-However, we could make a more modular structure starting with the `group` Known Knowledge Proposal.
+However, we could make a more modular structure starting with the group Known Knowledge Proposal.

 Known Knowledge Proposal (Group, Numbered List)
 1. UUID
 2. idea (idea)
 3. group (idea)

 In this contrived example, by adding a little structure we can extract the uuid information.
-We can show that both `idea` and `group` rely on the concept of uuid.
+We can show that both idea and group rely on the concept of uuid.
 We can even pull an existing uuid idea, so we don’t have to re-explain it.
-Also once the user reads through it they maybe able to apply that knowledge elsewhere like if they came across the Programming a Todo List `group` or maybe even a data engineer certification `group`.
+Also once the user reads through the uuid description and exercises, they maybe able to apply that knowledge elsewhere like if they came across the Programming a Todo List `group` or maybe it could even go towards a data engineer certification `group`.

+## Mockup

+## What is knowledge?

+Knowledge is information our brains can store.
+We can obtain information with our senses and, upon reflection, sometimes, we can derive new conclusions from what we know.
+With the totality of experience, we attempt to understand reality, so we can try to operate in this world.

+Here’s what oxford has to say.

+> Facts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject:

+Pretty close!

+The definitions do not capture the dizzying scale of knowledge.
+First, there is an unlimited amount of facts, information, and skills.
+To make things worse, each fact and piece information can interact with any other fact or piece of information.
+As a person with limitations, we have to constantly decide what is and isn’t important.
+More so,

+ Knowledge is hard work.
+All the knowledge in existence currently exists in our collective heads.
+If all people were to die, then we’d lose all our knowledge despite books still existing.

 ## Mockup

 ## TODO